 The third port was Cabo San Lucas.
 This is a nice port and you can walk around the marina.
 Cabo is getting bigger every year and is now is an American style Mexico!

 It is lovely to visit the famous El Arco rocks, the natural landmark of Cabo San Lucas, by a small boat and go to Lovers Beach.

 You can see the rock formation from the ship though!
 In this port, you can go on many tours, like swimming with dolphins and booze cruises around the El Arco rocks.

 - Weather: 22*C -27*C

 - Currency: Mexican Pesos and US Dollars are accepted

 - Recommendations: Wear sunscreen, insect repellent, sunglasses, UV protection hat, lightweight clothing and swimwear for the beach.
-Below are some great examples available from Amazon.

 I hope you have enjoyed reading about cruising around Puerto Vallarta, Mazatlan and Cabo San Lucas.
 Please share on Facebook and Pinterest so your friends and family can read too.
 Sharing is caring!